rmiller85/CircuitPython/README.md

 ## LED Fade
 The goal of this assignment was to make an LED fade in and out continuously.
 I did so using the duty_cycle module and creating a PWM object for the LED.
 By changing the duty cycle on the LED's power, I was able to get the desired effect of a fading & brightening LED.
 My code can be found under [led_fade.py](https://github.com/rmiller85/CircuitPython/blob/master/led_fade.py).
-##### Fritzing Model
+#### Fritzing Model

 ## CircuitPython Servo
 For this one, I had to make a servo move, controlled by touch-sensitive wires.
 There were two wires: one for each direction.
 I used a PWM object again, this one controlling a servo rather than an LED.
+One of the great things about our Metros is that the `touchio` module did basically all the touch stuff for us.
+We only had to make a touch object and check its value to see if it was being pressed.
+For example, if I made a touch object called `touchL`, I could check if it was being pressed with `touchL.value`.
 The code for this one is at [circuitPython_servo.py](https://github.com/rmiller85/CircuitPython/blob/master/circuitPython_servo.py).
+#### Fritzing Model

-## circuitPython_lcd.py
+## CircuitPython LCD
-Made an LCD screen display # of times a button had been pressed
+Now I had to wire up an LCD screen and a button.
+The LCD screen would display how many times the button had been pressed.
+LCD screens, of course, have an ungodly amount of things you have to wire up, but I was saved by an LCD backpack, which cut the wires down to just four!
+I had to download a bunch of modules for using LCDs on CircuitPython, but it wasn't too much trouble.
+I used a simple function that added one to the `presses` variable whenever the button was pressed, then printed that as a `str` to the LCD.
+#### Fritzing Model

-## photo_interrupt.py
+## CircuitPython Photointerrupters
 Made a counter of how many times a photo interrupter had been interrupted.
 Made a 4-second timer so that it is constantly looping, but only prints the number of interrupts once every 4 seconds.

-## dist_sensor.py
+## CircuitPython Distance Sensor
 Hooked an ultrasonic sensor up to my Metro.
 Made the onboard Metro RGB LED display different colors based on the reading from the sensor.

-## rgb.py
+## Classes, Objects, and Modules
 Hoo boy, this was crazy.
 I made my own module with a class in it, called rgb.
 In the class, creatively named RGB, I made a few functions which set an RGB LED to different colors.
 This was a hard assignment, but pretty fun!

-## hello_vs_code.py
+## Hello VS Code
 This was my first introduction to VS Code.
 Basic stuff, just printing "Hello there!" every second.
 I also made it print "General Kenobi!
 You are a bold one..." in response, because I'm a big heckin nerd.

+## FancyLED